-Mr Sam Pinches joined the SEAM team at Swinburne University in 2019 as a Postdoctoral Fellow.
-Within the SEAM team at Swinburne, Sam collaborates with two of the industrial partners on surface-engineering projects.
+Dr Samuel Pinches joined the SEAM team at Swinburne University in 2019.
+Within the SEAM team at Swinburne, Samuel primarily collaborates with two of the industrial partners on surface-engineering projects.
 Within these collaborations, his role is to assist with process development and characterisation, with the goal of building up robust and validated capabilities onsite at partner businesses.
-The current projects that he is working on include:

 - Near-net additive manufacturing via cold-spray

-In addition to Surface-Engineering, Sam’s research background includes Ceramic Processing, Additive Manufacturing, and Computational Modelling, while his current PhD research is in the Near-net shaping of Dense Ceramics via Freeze-Casting.
-Sam completed his Master of Engineering in 2014, and Bachelor of Science (Chemical Systems) in 2011, both at the University of Melbourne.
+Samuel’s PhD research was in the Near-net shaping of Dense Ceramics via Freeze-Casting.
+Samuel studied Chemical Engineering at the University of Melbourne, completing his Master of Engineering in 2014, and Bachelor of Science (Chemical Systems) in 2011.